 Another surprise is located on the west edge of Grant City.
 A unique stone sculpture stands tall among cemetery monuments there.
 It was dedicated by the GAR as a Civil War memorial.
 The sculpture was made by Dell Eighmy,Sr., from an 8-ton stone shipped from Bedford, IN.

 If monuments are of interest, make sure you stop in Albany, MO, to photograph the memorial for the servicemen of World War I located on the courthouse lawn.
 Directly south of the Gentry County courthouse in Albany is an elaborate fountain dedicated to servicemen who lost their lives in World War II, Korea, and Vietnam.
 Albany also has an authentic log cabin located near the town square and the impressive Carnegie Library.

 Tri-County Museum is the only museum in the Gentry-Worth area.
 The old King City depot, along with a freight caboose, have been moved to the site.
 The museum hosts periodic events of regional interest.

 Perhaps the most distinctive feature of Stanberry in Gentry County is the brick streets more than 100 years old.
-The busienss area surrounds a large city park with its old fashioned bandstand, croquet court and park equipment.
+The business area surrounds a large city park with its old-fashioned bandstand, croquet court and park equipment.